This is the ultimate guide to a House Deposit when buying in Queensland.

 10% | $ 25,000 | $ 30,000 | $ 35,000 | $ 40,000 | $ 45,000 |

-You can have a play with our deposit calculator to see what is possible.
+You can play around with our deposit calculator to see how your deposit translates to your home price and monthly payment.

 Read More: Use the Deposit Calculator

-When it comes to income, it depends on the size of the loan you’re taking out.
+The amount of income you need to minimise your deposit depends on the size of the loan you’re taking out.

-If you’re sitting at 95% loan to value ratio, you’ll find that lenders are much more conservative when they assess you.
+If you’re sitting at a 95% loan-to-value ratio, you’ll find that lenders are much more conservative when they assess your income.

-In this case, a higher income will help you get across the line and make it easier for you.
+In this case, a higher income will help you get across the line and make it easier.

 But how can you avoid LMI?